tttaaannnggg/portfolio-v2/README.md

 Now built with React and Gatsby!

-Organization:
+how do I want to organize the flow?

 home
 |
 |-- web projects
 |-- contact info / cv
 |-- blog / other writing
 |-- creative projects ???

 Plans:
 * new navigation system